floooh/floooh.github.io/_posts/2016-01-15-oryol-metal-tour.md

 draw-state, this is an Oryol convention which was not dictated by Metal, but rather by the more recent D3D12 backend.

-The following Metal methods are called to apply 'draw-state':
+The following Metal methods are called:

 - *[MTLRenderCommandEncoder setBlendColor]*
 - *[MTLRenderCommandEncoder setCullMode]*